LiamBlack3/hugo-starter/content/about me/my-project.md

 - Completed assignments with Google Analytics to measure web page activity
 - Used global health data to understand the social, cultural and political issues surrounding data and its investigation.

+CS 101 (Data Abstraction)
+- Used python with an emphasis on implementing, using, and evaluating the computational structures needed to efficiently store and retrieve digital data.

+CS 102 (Discrete Structures)
+- Used python with an emphasis on understanding the abstract structures used to represent discrete objects
 ## Activities

 - Treasurer for Ultimate Frisbee Club